sneiger/google-homepage/README.md

 Objective

-    Main: Build a non-working Google Search clone that is styled like the main Google search bar.
+    Build a non-working Google Search clone that is styled like the main Google search page.

-    Stretch: Build a Google search result page clone

 Skills Used